Raphael Sanzio - 16th Century Italian Renaissance Painter

 - The last twelve years he spent in Rome which was a period of prolific creations of his renaissance paintings and triumphant times of fame and popularity where he had the golden opportunity of working for two Popes and their close acquaintances.

-This famous artist painted many pious spiritual themes with religious subjects, at a time when religious importance and its significance was waning and was a famous painter with the Popes of his time.
+This famous artist painted many pious spiritual themes with religious subjects, at a time when the religious importance and its significance was waning and were a famous painter with the Popes of his time.
 And asides being the architect of St. Peter's, he was commissioned to decorate the papal apartments of Julius II and Leo X.

 Raphael is credited as the originator of the "birth of portrait painting” because of the style he used whilst painting the portrait of Julius II.

 Raphael was an idol of sorts during his time and was adored by lovers of the arts and paintings so much so that even for the times, he was always "swamped" with many orders for his works.

 And though he was an Umbrian born in Urbino in 1483, yet the best of his paintings was done in Rome and Florence in the early 1500s.